dikortis/LetsTalkETC/Episodes/Episode_10.md

-crypto currency we believe and it is the natural conditions that there are own is not a majority of participants are on full notes for math notes in dash and but besides it's there are another conditions for example besides honest majority of participants so we need to
+crypto currency we believe and it is the natural conditions that there are own is not a majority of participants are on full notes for math notes in Dash and but besides it's there are another conditions for example besides honest majority of participants so we need to